 As a part of the kick-off for Big Fix for Big D 2016, the first 250 pets to be spayed or neutered as a part of the project will receive pet beds generously provided by Dickies®, the Fort Worth-based performance workwear brand, and through Big Fix for Big D Partner, the SPCA of Texas.

 Big Fix for Big D partners include: Dallas Animal Services (DAS), Dallas Companion Animal Project (DCAP), the SPCA of Texas and Spay Neuter Network (SNN).

-“The City of Dallas is proud to be a partner in the Big Fix for Big D project,” said Jody Jones, DAS Division Manager.
-“As part of our commitment to saving lives, our focus must be on creating a more humane community for the animals where pets are sterilized and provided the appropriate level of care.
-The Big Fix for Big D will give citizens access to resources, thereby improving the quality of life for the animals and people of our community.”
+“The City of Dallas is proud to be a partner in the Big Fix for Big D project,” said DAS Manager Jody Jones.
+“As part of our commitment to saving lives, we must create a more humane community where pets are sterilized and provided the appropriate level of care.”

 “Big Fix for Big D is about powerful partnerships with committed funders and dedicated members of the animal welfare community,” said Deanna Sauceda, Executive Director of Spay Neuter Network